atom/github/docs/rfcs/001-recent-commits.md

 If any of the recent commits have been pushed to a remote, display a divider after the most recently pushed commit that shows an octocat icon.
 On hover, show the name of the remote tracking branch.

+If the Git dock item is dragged to the bottom dock, the recent commit section will remain a vertical list but appear just to the right of the mini commit editor.

 ## Drawbacks

 Consumes vertical real estate in Git panel.